SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ### Results <a name="overview-results"></a>

-The baseline network suffered badly from overfitting, but the addition of Dropout & Image Augmentation elimited this entirely (and also let to underfitting).
+The baseline network suffered badly from overfitting, but the addition of Dropout & Image Augmentation reduced or elimited this entirely (or led to underfitting).

-In terms of Classification Accuracy on the Test Set, we saw:
+In terms of Classification Accuracy on the Test Set:

 * Baseline Network: **74.7%**
 * Baseline + Dropout: **81%**
 * Baseline + Image Augmentation: **77.3%**
-* Baseline + Dropout + Image Augmentation + Learning Rate Reducer: **74.7%**
+* Baseline + Dropout + Image Augmentation + Learning Rate Reducer: **76%**
 * Experiment 2 (32, 32, 64, 32): **78.7%**
 * Experiment 4 (32, 64, 64 (kernel = 5x5), 32): **80%**
 * MobilenetV2 base model: **100%**